Individuals – Esbensen et al. (2012)

 Location in the Matrix; Methodological Rigor; Outcome:

-Individuals; General; Highly proactive; Very rigorous; Mixed findings
+Individuals; General; Highly proactive; Very rigorous; Mixed effects

 What police practice or strategy was examined?